 Do people associate your brand with a positive feeling or a negative one?

 As mentioned before, sentiment analysis will indicate what other people think about your brand when they recall it.
 On top of that, it allows you to manage your brand reputation and win potential customers.

 Take for example the screenshot below.
 We performed sentiment analysis for Game of Thrones to see the evolution based on what people think and say about the story evolution during all six seasons.
 The result is obvious: a combination of positive or negative emotions based on what happened.

 BrandMentions will show the sentiment analysis status for each mention and let you to easily visualize the context.

 Sentiment Analysis is also one of the essential ways to perform social listening and measure your brand awareness.

 5. Quantify the Total Number of Followers on Social Media

-The total number of followers indicates the volume of fans that want to stay in touch with your brand and get engaged with the content.
-Getting an idea on how many people from your target audience like your brand and follow the information you share gives you some insights on how many people heard about it and tried your services or products.
+In online marketing, the total number of followers indicates the volume of fans that want to stay in touch with your brand and get engaged with the content.
+Getting an idea on how many people from your target audience understand the brand positioning and follow the information you share gives you some insights on how many people heard about it and tried your services or products.
 Knowing that will tell how effective your brand awareness campaigns were.

 Tracking the number of your followers can be done through the analytics platform provided by each social media channel where you have an account.
 It is true that when it comes to social media, numbers and sizes aren't everything.
 We all know that 5k true fans are more valuable than 500k viewers that don't interact with the page and don't express any emotion or action.